The next big step was a home-made 5-band CW-SSB transceiver. I have worked on it for years. Thank you very much to my former girlfriend - my wife! -

 On contests I used to work on my clubstation HA5KKC also HG5C.
-We have a FB contest station outside of the city with 5 towers and big HF antennas.
+We have built a FB contest station outside of the city with 5 towers and big HF antennas.

 From 2008 I joined in SOTA.